 So far, we did look at completely generated events including parton showers, hadronization, decays of hadrons and multiple parton interactions.
 The first three of these steps may be switched off by setting the corresponding step handler interfaces of an event handler to NULL.
-Multiple parton interactions are switched off by setting the MPI interface of the ShowerHandler to No.
+Multiple parton interactions are switched off by setting the MPI interface of the ShowerHandler to NULL.
+For the remainder of the tutorial we suggest to switch off multiple parton interactions, as this part of the simulation is very complex, taking too much time in running a reasonable number of events.